NicholasIndorf/TanzanianWaterWells/README.md

 **Revise data collection processes** - Currently a large amount of redundant data is being collected on the waterpoints.
 By refining the data collection process we can obtain better quality (and less confusing) data as well as reduce the amount of time needed by those collecting the data to perform their job.

-**Integrate external geodata** - The current data set has some values that do not need to be collected in the field as they can be gained via GIS processnig as we have the longitude and latitude for each waterpoint.
-For example the dataset includes a feature describing the altitude of the waterpoint - this is easily determined by ploting the locations of the waterpoints against a topographic map.
+**Integrate external geodata** - The current data set has some values that do not need to be collected in the field as they can be gained via GIS processing as we have the longitude and latitude for each waterpoint.
 Leveraging this external data, much of which is in the public domain, further streamlines the data collection process for each waterpoint and increases the accuracy of the dataset's features.

 **Expand number of classifiers in model** - Expand the model from a binary classifier to a trinary classifier so in addition to identifying "functioning" and "non functioning" waterpoints it can also identfy waterpoints that are functioning but need repair.